top of page

 All new, pre-packaged, used, or recycled media should be considered harmful.
 Use ALL safety and personal protective gear.

 Any new, recycled, and pre-packaged media should be sifted prior to use.
+This will ensure proper flow and prevent clogs at the nozzle.

 Media is rated by hardness using the MOHS scale.
 The scale is displayed from 1 to 10 being the hardest.